ForestAdmin/documentation/reference-guide/models/README.md

 Note that `forest schema:update` options are as follows:

 * `-c` or `--config` , allowing to specify a path for the config file to user (Default to `./config/databases.js`)
 * `-o` or `--output-directory` : Create a directory named after the config parameter provided.
-It will also redump all the `models/routes/forest` file in a specific directory, allowing the enduser to pick code modification.
+It will also redump all the `models/routes/forest` file in a specific directory, allowing the end-user to pick code modification.

 This command need to be launched at the root of the project directory, where the `.env` should be, since it is required by `config/databases.js` file.&#x20;